 Leave it to an indie game to be clever, atmospheric, and do things that AAA titles wouldn’t dare do.
 Limbo starts out with just a simple message: Find your sister.
 No voice acting, no characters, nothing just a black and white 2D platformer and a nameless little boy.
 This can be risky because why would you care about this with none of those elements?
 You won’t need to because the game makes you care for the boy via your actions.
 He can be dismembered and killed in every way possible via deadly and horrific obstacles and traps like getting caught in a saw blade, getting hung, or impaled by a giant spider leg.
 You cringe at every death because this is a little boy and not some nameless soldier or thug.

 This short 3-hour game feels like a sample because you really want more.
-With the sudden and seemingly unsatisfying ending is made purposefully to just make up your own ending in your head.
-Yeah, this isn’t for the narrow-minded, but keep in mind that the game is juicy and give you tidbits along the dark journey to make you feel satisfied at the end.
-Limbo delivers a lot more creativity and atmosphere than a lot of top budget titles because it uses subtly over the explosion and big scares.
-My only issues are that some of the puzzles are pretty obscure and the game can be very difficult in spots which will frustrate you to no end.
+The sudden and seemingly unsatisfying ending is made purposefully to just make up your own ending in your head.
+Yeah, this isn’t for the narrow-minded, but keep in mind that the game is juicy and gives you tidbits along the dark journey to make you feel satisfied at the end.
+Limbo delivers a lot more creativity and atmosphere than a lot of top-budget titles because it uses subtly over the explosion and big scares.
+My only issues are that some of the puzzles are pretty obscure and the game can be very difficult in spots that will frustrate you to no end.

 I also didn’t like such an abrupt ending that didn’t solve anything for you.
-However, this is a case by case basis on if you like this sort of thing or not.
-The game has a lot of variety, but I wish there was some more of the unique scripted events that made Limbo feel really fun and intense.
+However, this is a case-by-case basis on if you like this sort of thing or not.
+The game has a lot of variety, but I wish there were some more of the unique scripted events that made Limbo feel really fun and intense.